-Death scene probed on East Philadelphia
+UPDATE | Family member finds South Side body

-Police are on the scene of a death investigation in the 500 block of East Philadelphia Avenue.
+YOUNGSTOWN — Police are on the scene of a death investigation in the 500 block of East Philadelphia Avenue.

 Police would not say how the person died, but crime scene tape has been put up around a home.